HydroModPy/HydroModPy/docs/readthedocs/source/user_guide/results-and-exports.rst

 an explicit initial state at ``t = 0``; comparison budget exports skip that row instead of treating it as a zero-duration budget.

+Comparison metrics also enforce this distinction: fallback matching can align equivalent elapsed times or equivalent non-initial order positions, but it must not compare rows with different ``time_role`` values.
+For explicit state selection, prefer ``time = "initial_state"`` when the initial condition itself is the target, and ``time = "first_computed"`` when the first transient result is the target.
+The legacy ``time = "first"`` selector means "first available row" and is therefore ambiguous when one solver exports an initial state and another starts at the first computed step.

 Package exchange
 ----------------